You can make good money with any profession.

 Portrait photography is another great way to make money while also photographing people.

 Portraits can be similar to headshots, however, portraits can encompass taking pictures of someone’s full body as opposed to a headshot when it’s usually above the shoulders.

 Similar to headshot photography, portrait photography requires an in-depth knowledge of lighting, communication skills, and retouching skills.

-Lifestyle photography is the art of capturing images of people in real-life events and to tell a story through that image.
+Lifestyle photography is the art of capturing images of people in real-life events and telling a story through that images.

 Lifestyle photography is similar to a portrait photograph in the sense that they are planned images, however, lifestyle photographs are a bit more candid and should aim to capture and document a real-life event.